 Cease anxiogenic drugs

-Initial treatment should involve advice to gradually cease taking anxiogenic drugs such as caffeine and alcohol, which can cause a rebound anxiety.
+Initial treatment should include weaning the patient off anxiogenic drugs, such as caffeine and alcohol, which can cause rebound anxiety.

-Relaxation can be achieved in many ways, including complementary techniques such as meditation and yoga.
-Conventional relaxation training involves slowing down the rate of breathing, muscle relaxation, and mental imagery.
+Relaxation techniques can be effective for mild to moderate anxiety.
+They include complementary techniques such as meditation and yoga.
+Conventional relaxation training involves slowing breathing rate, muscle relaxation, and mental imagery.